- Jim Leaviss is a talented and experienced bond manager and has the support of a strong fixed income team at M&G

 The manager aims to generate a combination of income and growth over the long-term.
 But as income isn’t a priority it might not suit portfolios invested for a high level of income.

-Jim Leaviss is head of M&G’s public fixed income team and invests with conviction.
-Leaviss has over 25 years of investment experience and has worked for M&G ever since joining from the Bank of England in 1997.
-He is one of the few fund managers to have successfully adjusted the portfolio in response to changing economic conditions on a global basis over the long term.
+Jim Leaviss is lead manager of the fund and head of M&G’s public fixed income team.
+He has over 25 years of investment experience and has worked for M&G ever since joining from the Bank of England in 1997.
+He’s one of the few global bond fund managers to have successfully adjusted their portfolio in response to changing economic conditions on a global basis over the long term.

 The fund is typically invested with one-third in global government bonds, one-third in global investment grade corporate bonds, one-sixth in global higher-risk, high-yield bonds and one-sixth in higher-risk emerging market debt.
 This can change at any given time depending on the manager's views.